 Aviation had come a long way in the 40 years since the Wright brothers first flight.
 Planes were now capable of crossing the country in just hours.

-On the return trip from DC the Constellation stopped at Wright Field near Dayton, Ohio to pick up one special passenger: Orville Wright.
+On the return trip from D.C., April 26, 1944, the Constellation stopped at Wright Field near Dayton, Ohio to pick up one special passenger: Orville Wright.

-As they flew back to Burbank, Hughes let Orville have the controls one final time.
+During Wright’s 50-minute honor flight over Dayton, the Army pilot, Lt.
+Col. George A. Hatcher, let Orville have the controls one final time, albeit briefly.
 Orville was quick to point out the Constellation’s 126-feet and 2-inch wingspan was longer than his history-making first flight, which had traveled only 120 feet.